alexbseaton/jambalaya/README.md

 # jambalaya

 ## Current Goal
 Graph price movements of several flights using the data we've gathered so far.
+Compare them on the same axes.

 ## Installation
-You need a 64 bit python 3 installation.
+You need a 64 bit Python 3 installation.

-Install pipenv.
+Install Pipenv.

 Go to the jambalaya folder and run: